-- 1) God, as in the Father "bears record" that God the Father gave his Son and gave us eternal life which is in his Son. - 2) God through his word (verbal speech and commands) "bears record" that God the Father gave his Son and gave us eternal life which is in his Son. - 3) God is Holy and He is Spirit and the Holy Ghost (Spirit) which is His life-giving power "bears record" that God the Father gave his Son and gave us eternal life which is in his Son.
+3) God is, as in the Holy Spirit because it is the Spirit of the Father, Spirit of God.
+God is Holy and He is Spirit and the Holy Ghost (Spirit) which is His life-giving power "bears record" that God the Father gave his Son and gave us eternal life which is in his Son.
 This is not another being separate from God.

 1 John 5:7 is all about the Father.
 It is nothing more and nothing less.
 It is not teaching a trinity doctrine in any way.
 And verse 8 is all about the Son which you will see shortly.
 The Father is the Supreme being of the universe.
 He is the source of all things, and the original "word."
-If we look up the Greek for the "word" in this Scripture, Strong's Concordance
+If we look up the Greek for the "word" in this Scripture, Strong's Concordance G3056 states:

-G3056 states: logos: a word (as embodying an idea), a statement, a speech
+logos: a word (as embodying an idea), a statement, a speech